Mitsubishi-Electric-Asia/melfa_ros2_iq_simple/doc/melsoft_setup.md

 ### 2. Download [MELFA ROS2 iQ Platform](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_iq_simple/releases) from GitHub.

-Cloning is not recommended as the latest version of MELFA ROS2 HMI may have compatibility issues with the latest version of MELFA ROS2 Driver.
+Cloning is not recommended as the latest version of MELFA ROS2 iQ Platform may have compatibility issues with the latest version of MELFA ROS2 Driver.

 ### 3. Download [MELFA ROS2 Driver](https://github.com/Mitsubishi-Electric-Asia/melfa_ros2_driver/releases) from GitHub.